Bowles DNA Project

 John, George, Charles, Thomas, Margaret, Rose, Ann and Catherine

-Looking next at Charles we find that a Charles Bowles of The Commons married an Anne Ryan in Ballingarry, co.
+Looking next at Charles we find that a Charles Bowles, also of The Commons, married an Anne Ryan in Ballingarry, co.
 Tipperary in 1822 with a J. Pollard as a witness at the wedding.
 A James Pollard of Ballingarry had been married on the same day and in the same church when John Bowles and Mary Pollard were married in 1814.

 The next in the list, Thomas, doesn't seem to have left any trace.

 Then considering the women in the list, who traditionally would have been married at their home churches, we find marriages for a Margaret (1812), Rose (1813) and Ann Bowles (1817) in the Killenaule RC register as we would expect to find them.
 Margaret married James Cummins, a labourer of Mooglas (Moyglas), co.
 Tipperary in 1812 but I can't find anything further on them.
-Rose married John Simple in 1813 and they baptized three children at Killenaule between 1814 and 1819 but then there are no further entries.
+Rose married John Simple (probably Semple) in 1813 and they baptized three children at Killenaule between 1814 and 1819 but then there are no further entries.
 The 1817 and 1819 baptismal entries give the Simples home to be at Foulkstown and at Glangoole respectively.
 These two townlands are close to Cummins' home at Moyglas.
-This is one of the connections which brings up the possibility of some distant link between our Bowles of Killenaule and some unidentified descendant of the very prominent Quaker, John Bowles of Woodhouse (d.
-1731).
-See The Bowles of Killenaule's Possible Connection to John Bowles of Woodhouse

 Daughter Anne's marriage to Peter Perry in Nov.
 1817 is entered in the Killenaule RC church register as having taken place at Springhill.
 I don't believe there was a church or even an RC chapel in Springhill so the marriage was probably celebrated right in the Bowles house.
 They were living in Hellenpark, the townland neighbouring Springhill to the west, when their daughter Mary was baptized in Killenaule in 1817.

-Finally, their daughter Catherine seems to have also settled in The Commons as there is an entry in the Gortnahoe register for a Catherine Bowles marriage to a Laurence Shea on Nov.
-30, 1825.Dominic Bowles' information does seem to be largely confirmed by parish records or at least nothing that I've found would contradict any of it.
+Finally Catherine, the last in Dominic's list of John Bowles' siblings, seems to have also settled in The Commons as there is an entry in the Gortnahoe register for a Catherine Bowles marriage to a Laurence Shea on Nov.
+30, 1825.Dominic Bowles' information does seem to be largely confirmed by parish records.
+Certainly nothing that I've found would contradict any of it.
 It seems likely that: Joseph and Ellen's sons George, John and Charles and daughter Catherine settled in The Commons where their sister Rose joined them after her husband died while their daughter Anne settled near them in Hellen Park.
 Thomas may have died young and we only know that Margaret married a James Cummins from Moyglas.
-However that brings up an interesting possibility as Moyglas was one of John Boles of Woodhouse's holdings.
+However that brings up an interesting possibility of some distant link between our Bowles of Killenaule and some unidentified relation of the prominent Quaker John Boles of Woodhouse (d.
+1731), a descendant of The Boles of Cork, as Moyglas was one of John Boles of Woodhouse's holdings.
 After Margaret's sister Rose's marriage she lived at Foulkstown which was another of John Boles' holdings.
 There are other connections too which might add up to something.
-See The Bowles of Killenaule and Kilcooly's Possible Connections to John Bowles of Woodhouse Another potential link has been found between this Bowles family and The Bowles of Oola, Limerick who were also a Catholic Bowles line with a Protestant ancestor.
-See The Bowles of Kilcooly's Possible Connection to the Bowles of Oola, Limerick See Sorting Out The Bowles of Killenaule and Kilcooly See The Bowles of the Commons for more on this family including a proposed family tree.
+As noted above, the Bowles of Springhill, Bawnlea, Crohane, Killenaule and Fethard seem to have been all closely related so those lines may also have had a connection to The Boles of Cork.
+See The Bowles of Killenaule and Kilcooly's Possible Connections to John Boles of Woodhouse Note: this is being suggested as a possibility only and is far from proven.
+Another potential link has been found between this Bowles family and The Bowles of Oola, Limerick which was also a Catholic Bowles line with likely a Protestant ancestor.
+See The Bowles of Kilcooly's Possible Connection to the Bowles of Oola, Limerick See The Bowles of the Commons for more on this family including a proposed family tree.
 See The Bowles of Valcartier, Quebec for their descendants in Canada.